Tilting Approximate Models: Application to Pricing Macroeconomic Risk

-In what follows we investigate the usefulness of tilting the approximating density to satisfy the non linear condition \eqref{lrr}, both in terms of parameter identification and model prediction.
-We find that this is both empirically relevant, and economically significant\footnote{This also corroborates the numerical results of \citet{JOFI:JOFI12615}, who have shown that this approximation can be too crude when consumption growth is persistent.}.
-In Figure \ref{params}, we report the Posterior Distributions using the approximated model (AM), and the tilted model (TM).
-As evident, correcting for the underlying non-linearity leads to improved identification, in the sense that posteriors are much narrower, and the mode (and MLE estimates) are closer to what are considered more plausible values.
-A direct implication is that measurement error is not the only source of upward bias in the estimates of risk aversion.
+I next investigate the usefulness of tilting the approximating density to satisfy the non linear condition \eqref{lrr}, both in terms of parameter identification and model prediction.
+I find that this is both empirically relevant, and economically significant.\footnote{This also corroborates the numerical results of \citet{JOFI:JOFI12615}, who have shown that this approximation can be too crude when consumption growth is persistent.}

+Figure \ref{params} presents the benchmark posterior distributions together with the prior distributions, both in the log-linear approximate model (AM) and the tilted model (TM).
+As evident, correcting for the underlying non-linearity leads to improved identification as the posterior mode and MLE estimates are closer to what are considered more plausible values for risk aversion and the elasticity of intertemporal substitution.
+A direct implication is that measurement error is not the only source of upward bias in estimates for the former and downward bias in estimates of the latter.
 Approximation errors is clearly another one.
-We also report the Maximum Likelihood estimates for the tilted model, to give a sense of how much the prior information matters for both exercises.
+Moreover, posteriors are narrower.
+I also report the Maximum Likelihood estimates for the tilted model, to give a sense of how much the prior information matters for both exercises.

 In terms of relative fit, the tilted model is strictly preferred by the data.
-In \cref{fit}, we report the values of the posterior and the likelihood evaluated at their respective modes ($\psi^{\star}$).
+At their respective modes ($\psi^{\star}$), the log-posterior and log-likelihood of the tilted model are $7194.5$ and $7206.3$ respectively, while for the non-tilted approximate model they equal $7188.7$ and $7196.7$.
 The tilted model dominates by 5.8 log-posterior and 9.6 log-likelihood units respectively.

-Having demonstrated the superior performance of the tilted model in terms of statistical fit and identifying power, we next turn to economic inference, which is equally important from the perspective of understanding what determines the risk premium once we allow for non-linearity.
+The corresponding Bayes factor when computing the marginal likelihood using the harmonic mean ranges from 5.62 to 5.66.\footnote{Please see \citet{Geweke99} and \citet{a5de6c49} for details on this method.}